skip to main content

 The annual percentage rate, also known as APR, for a loan is the total price you’ll end up paying to borrow.
 It includes costs such as the interest rate, origination fees, and prepayment penalties.

-Generally, the APR for your loan will be based on your credit score and credit history.
+Normally, the APR for your loan will be based on your credit score and credit history.

-Interest rate
+Interest Rate

 Generally, unsecured personal loans have fixed interest rates, as they’re paid back in installments.
 A fixed interest rate will give you an established monthly payment.
 Some lenders do offer loans with variable interest rates, where the interest owed can fluctuate over the life of the loan.

 An unsecured loan may have a higher interest rate than a secured loan because they don’t require collateral.
-There is no set standard interest rate for an unsecured personal loan.
+There is no standard interest rate for an unsecured personal loan.
 A lender may take into account your credit score, annual income, and debt-to-income ratio when determining a borrower’s interest rate.

-Monthly payment
+Monthly Payment

-Loan term
+Loan Term

 Can I get an unsecured personal loan with a bad credit score?